microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/AttachmentAndAnnotationOperations/ActivityMimeAttachmentOperations/README.md

    - [UploadBlock Action](https://learn.microsoft.com/power-apps/developer/data-platform/webapi/reference/uploadblock)
    - [CommitAttachmentBlocksUpload Action](https://learn.microsoft.com/power-apps/developer/data-platform/webapi/reference/CommitAttachmentBlocksUpload)

-1. Retrieve the `activitymimeattachmentid` and `filename` of the attachment records associated with the email using the `activity_pointer_activity_mime_attachment` collection valued navigation property.
+1. Retrieve the `activitymimeattachmentid` and `filename` of the attachment records associated with the email using the `activity_pointer_activity_mime_attachment` collection-valued navigation property.
 1. Use that data to download each attachment using the static `DownloadAttachment` method.

    The static `DownloadAttachment` method encapsulates the use of these Web API actions: